The Packaging and Packaging Waste Regulation

 Who is a producer according to the PPWR?

-• You sell packaged goods directly to an end user in another Member State (including from third countries).
+- You are located outside Belgium and sell packaged goods directly to an end user located in Belgium.

-• You package goods in sales and group packaging and sell them to a company in the same Member State.
+- You are located in Belgium and package goods in sales and groupage packaging and sell them to a company located in Belgium.

 Conformity of packaging